18F/health-tracking-course/collections/_rubric/sc-medium-1.md

 In the previous activity, we blended *project* and *product* together.
 Now, it's time to start pulling those apart.

 Let's start with *product ownership*, or *product management*.
-The first video we'll watch, {% link wdpmd attribution duration %}, is short, and provides a high-level overview of a product manager's role.
+The first video we'll watch, {% include link id="wdpmd" attr="attribution duration" %}, is short, and provides a high-level overview of a product manager's role.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yUOC-Y0f5ZQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The second video is a bit more in depth... it is, essentially, a *story*.
-In this video, {% link kniberg attribution duration %}, we are walked through the life of a well run, agile product being developed by a vendor (and delivered to a state).
+In this video, {% include link id="kniberg" attr="attribution duration" %}, we are walked through the life of a well run, agile product being developed by a vendor (and delivered to a state).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/502ILHjX9EE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>